rdkcentral/rdkservices/SystemServices/doc/SystemPlugin.md

 <a name="method.setFirmwareAutoReboot"></a>
 ## *setFirmwareAutoReboot <sup>method</sup>*

-Enables or disables the AutoReboot Feature.
+(Version 2) Enables or disables the AutoReboot Feature.
 This method internally sets the tr181 `AutoReboot.Enable` parameter to `true` or `false`.

 ### Parameters